grig23/primetime.en/help/primetime-ad-insertion/~old-creative-repackaging-service/api-repackage.md

 ---
 description: You can use the CRS repackaging API to transcode non-HLS ad creatives ahead of time, so an HLS version is available when you need to run it, eliminating the 2-4 minute delay associated with just-in-time (JIT) repackaging.
-seo-description: You can use the CRS repackaging API to transcode non-HLS ad creatives ahead of time, so an HLS version is available when you need to run it, eliminating the 2-4 minute delay associated with just-in-time (JIT) repackaging.
-seo-title: Repackaging API
 title: Repackaging API
-uuid: 03cd2428-510a-4b99-8496-059a48d5abba
 ---

 # Repackaging API {#repackaging-api}